 Meet Mike Johnson

-Hi, I’m Mike Johnson, your representative on the Denver School Board.
+Hi, I’m Mike Johnson, your representative on the Denver School Board from East Denver.
 I’m proud to report that I’ve kept the promises I made when you elected me four years ago:

 – Our neighborhood schools are the best in the city, our students have access to one of the widest varieties of educational programs anywhere and more and more students are returning to DPS from private schools and the suburbs